malramsay64/phd-thesis/05_Crystal_Melting/results.md

 closely matches the crystal structure of the Lennard Jones potential.
-Comparing the packing fraction of each structure with the resulting potential energy, [@tbl:potential_energy] the best packed structure (p2gg) has the lowest potential energy.
+Comparing the packing fraction of each structure with the resulting potential energy, [@tbl:potential_energy] the best packed structure (p2gg) does not have the lowest potential energy, with that going to the p2 structure.
-The remaining structures, p2 and pg both have potential energies close to the p2gg structure meaning all structures are considered.
+The worst packed structure (pg) has the highest potential energy which is in line with our expectations.

-Crystal| Packing Fraction |Potential Energy per Molecule (\num{10e-4})
+Crystal| Packing Fraction |Potential Energy per Molecule
 -------| ---------------- |-------------
-p2     | 0.938            | -3.935
+p2     | 0.938            | -0.198
-p2gg   | 0.945            | -4.018
+p2gg   | 0.945            | -0.190
-pg     | 0.927            | -4.001
+pg     | 0.927            | -0.084

 Table: The potential energy for each molecule for the crystal structures with the best packing fractions.
 The potential energy was evaluated at a temperature of 0.1 and